Improving Pretraining Data Using Perplexity Correlations: Methods

 We study this estimate theoretically in the Gaussian setting, where we consider the asymptotically equivalent estimator with $\Phi$ as the CDF of the standard Gaussian.
 In this case, we can show that this modified estimator is also consistent in recovering $\bm{\thstar}$. \begin{restatable}{theorem}{estimator} When $\epsilon \sim \mathcal{N}(0,\sigma^2)$, we have:

-\end{restatable} We provide the proof in Appendix \ref{estimatorproof}.
-Because we assume $||\bm{\thstar}||_2=1$ and the expected value in Equation \ref{proved_estimator_equation} must be between $-1$ and $1$, we are always within the domain of $\sin^{-1}$ and able to invert it.
+\end{restatable} The proof is in Appendix \ref{estimatorproof}.
+Because we assume $||\bm{\thstar}||_2=1$ and the expected value in Equation \ref{proved_estimator_equation} must be in $[-1,1]$, we are always in the domain of $\sin^{-1}$ and can invert it.
 After inverting, we get:

 as an estimate for $\bm{\thstar}$, where the constant $2\sqrt{1+\sigma^2}$ term due to noise has been dropped.